dustinpfister/blog_posts/_posts/js-math-atan2.md

 ### 1.1 - atan2 basic example

-So the Math.atan2 method is used by giving two arguments the first of which is a y cornet followed by x.
+So the Math.atan2 method is used by giving two arguments the first of which is a y coordinate followed by x.
 What is then returned by the method is a value between negative and positive PI, which is the angle to the given point from the origin.

 So for a basic example if I where to give Math.atan2 a point that is any one to one ratio between x and y that should give me a 45 degree angle.
 That should at least be the case if zero degrees faces right, and I start to approach positive PI as the angle to a point moves to the left side of the screen.
 In other words a clockwise increase in the value of the angle.